Skip to content

 Premium accommodation: hotels, SPA, first-line and top Jurata

-Premium starts at 333 PLN per person per night and runs to 500+ in the top tier.
+Market data indicates premium accommodation starts at 333 PLN per person per night and can exceed 500 PLN in the top tier.
 Bryza SPA Resort in Jurata, Hotel Dom Zdrojowy in Jastarnia, and a handful of first-line apartments in Hel town define this segment.
-A week for two costs 4500-10000 PLN, including pool, SPA, sauna, kids' play room, and on-site dining.
-In peak season (mid-July to mid-August) the same week reaches 8000-12000 PLN for two.
+For two people, a week in this category typically costs 4500-10000 PLN, including pool, SPA, sauna, kids' play room, and on-site dining.
+During peak season (mid-July to mid-August), the cost for the same week for two can reach 8000-12000 PLN, according to our market analysis.

 Where this works: families with children, workation travellers, couples on a romantic week, post-surgery or low-mobility stays, travellers wanting Bay-and-Baltic flexibility plus rainy-day infrastructure.
 See Hel accessible to wheelchairs and limited mobility for the accessibility angle.